-Miranda Jelbart signed An Open Letter to WWF via Peter and Penelope Trethewey 2017-07-20 15:45:38 +1000Fully support the demand for accountability in major farming and ocean farming practices, to ensure responsibility, and that they do not play havoc with our environment and adversely impact human health.
+Miranda Jelbart signed An Open Letter to WWF via Peter Trethewey 2017-07-20 15:45:38 +1000Fully support the demand for accountability in major farming and ocean farming practices, to ensure responsibility, and that they do not play havoc with our environment and adversely impact human health.

 President Mr Robert Purves